tiffanymonroe/wdi-remote-gizmo/unit_1/w03d01/homework/README.md

 1. Make a file inside your `homework` folder called `answers.js`.
 2. Write all of your code in `answers.js`.

-## Constructor Functions
+## Classes

 ### The constructor functions

-Create the following objects
+Create the following:

-1. Create a constructor function for a Pet
+1. Create a class for a Pet
-    - public attributes
+    - attributes
-        - owner - string
-        - name - string
-    - constructor function takes the pets name as a parameter and sets the public attribute
+        - name (the constructor takes one parameter and then sets this property on the instance to value of the parameter)
+        - owner (initially set to '' within constructor)
+    - methods
+        - setOwner(owner) - sets the owner property to the parameter passed into this function

     **Commit 1** <br>
     <hr>
     &#x1F534; The commit message should read: <br>
-    "Commit 1 - Created Pet Constructor Function"
+    "Commit 1 - Created Pet Class"
     <hr>

-1. Create a constructor function for a Dog
+1. Create a class for a Dog
     - this should inherit from Pet
-    - private attributes
-        - price - 20
+    - attribute in addition to those of Pet
+        - price (the constructor takes a parameter in addition to that of Pet and then sets this property on the instance to the value of the additional parameter)
-    - public methods
+    - methods
         - bark() - log "bark"
         - chaseTail() - log "oh boy oh boy oh boy"
         - getPrice() - return price